PhilVon/ph_papermask/README.md

 - ox_inventory (https://github.com/overextended/ox_inventory)

 - [recommended] Clothes as item - 24k Drawn icons OF MP ped (https://forum.cfx.re/t/clothes-as-item-24k-drawn-icons-of-mp-ped/5183496)
-    Or any other icons for the paper masks as none are provided
+    Or any other icons (some have been provided Thanks to [AdvancedTeam](https://forum.cfx.re/u/AdvancedTeam))

 Installation
 -----------------
 - Download the latest version of ph_papermask
 - Place the ph_papermask directory in your resources directory
 - Add ensure ph_papermask to your server.cfg file
-- Add your chosen mask icon images to ox_inventory/web/images/ named as papermask#.png and to ph_papermask/web/images/ named as #.png (# is the texture id for the mask variation)
+- copy all images from INSTALL/images to your ox_inventory/web/images directory
 - Add the items from INSTALL/items.lua to your ox_inventory/data/items.lua file

 Configuration
 -----------------
-No Config file implemented yet, but you can change the code to suit your needs.
-To implement notifications just replace the print() in code with calls to your notification system.
+For configuration options read and edit the config.lua to your liking

 Usage
 -----------------